 Are the photos on your website real?

 Yes!
 We personally take all of the product photos on our website and do not use stock photos (the exception is toys for which we have multiples, like our Melissa & Doug collection of brand-new toys, and Halloween costumes).
 The photos are only edited to add a white background and to make the photo color match the actual item color as closely as possible.
 We do not edit the photos to make them look any different than how they look in person.

 Can I pick up an item I bought online in-store?

 Yes!
 Just select free local pickup when checking out, and you'll be able to pick up your item(s) in the store at your convenience.
 (Note that this option doesn't work if you're paying by PayPal; if this is the case, just contact us and we can make arrangements.)

 Where do you ship?

-We will ship anywhere in the world if it's at all possible!
+We will ship anywhere in the world if it's at all possible.
 We love our international customers and are proud that our products are being worn by kids in Sweden, Uganda, Brazil, Sierra Leone, and beyond.
 Please note that international shipping costs can be high, so take that into consideration when placing an international order.

-We've reopened our North Easton store as of July 1, 2020!
-We have limited hours for the month of July (Tuesday - Saturday 11-3).
-Safety is our #1 priority and we are following all precautions: we've installed a (custom made) plexiglass register shield, we disinfect surfaces regularly, and we require masks at all times.
+We've reopened our North Easton store as of July 1, 2020 (hours are Monday-Saturday 10-5).
+Safety is our #1 priority in the store and we are following all precautions: we've installed a (custom made) plexiglass register shield, we disinfect surfaces regularly, and we require masks at all times.
 Our dressing rooms remain closed for now, and we've temporarily removed our kitchen play area.
-We are also waiting 48 hours before looking through any items dropped off for consignment.
+We are also waiting at least 48 hours before looking through any items dropped off for consignment.